ddemaree/demaree-next/content/notes/2010/2010-03-11-ipad-pre-orders-start-exactly-12-hours-from-now.md

 slug: ipad-pre-orders-start-exactly-12-hours-from-now
 tags:
   - iPad
-  - Do Want
 summary: iPad Pre-Orders Start Exactly 12 Hours From Now
 title: iPad Pre-Orders Start Exactly 12 Hours From Now
 publisher: loopinsight.com
 ---

-Well, maybe not *now*.
+Well, maybe not _now_.
 But pre-orders begin tomorrow at 5:30 am PST, and it was _exactly_ 5:30 pm PST when I started typing this.

 Anyway—Jim Dalrymple reports what you may already know if you signed up for Apple's iPad e-mail list: